-Precise information that is gathered from parents when the babies and young children start attending provides staff with a clear baseline for their learning.
-Staff make their own initial observations and assessments, which enable them to quickly identify children's individual learning needs and interests.
-Staff have excellent knowledge and understanding of the Early Years Foundation Stage.
-They regularly share their experiences and skills with each other, which ensure consistency for all the babies and young children throughout the nursery.
-Children's progress and development is observed and monitored extremely well with development records updated regularly and children's individual next steps fully included in the planning of further activities.
-As a result, activities are precisely matched to their needs and they make rapid progress in their learning and development.
-This also ensures that children gain an excellent range of skills in readiness for them moving on to the nursery school.
-Progress checks at age two are completed by key persons using the information gained through the detailed observations made of the young children's learning.
+Information that is gathered from parents, when the babies and young children start attending, provides staff with a clear baseline for their learning.
+Staff make their own initial observations and assessments, enabling them to quickly identify children's individual learning needs and interests.
+Staff have good knowledge and understanding of the Early Years Foundation Stage.
+They regularly share their experiences and skills with each other, ensuring consistency for all the babies and young children throughout the nursery.
+Children's progress and development is observed and monitored very well, development records are updated regularly and children's individual next steps fully included in the planning of further activities.
+As a result, activities are precisely matched to their needs, and they make good progress in their learning and development.
+This also ensures that children gain a range of skills in readiness for them moving on to school.
+Progress checks at age two are completed by key persons, using the information gained through the detailed observations made of the young children's learning.

-Through extremely well planned, purposeful activities and how all staff engage with the babies and young children, their communication skills, vocabulary and language are developing at a high rate.
-Very young children thoroughly enjoy looking at books and listening to stories with staff, developing their awareness from an early age of printed words.
-Babies and children have many rich opportunities to use a variety of tools, such as rollers, cutters in play-dough and making marks with their hands in sand play.
-This contributes to them developing their early writing skills exceptionally well.
+Well planned, purposeful activities and the effective engagement of staff means that children's communication skills, vocabulary and language are developing well.
+Very young children thoroughly enjoy looking at books and listening to stories with staff, developing their awareness of printed words from an early age.
+Babies and children have many rich opportunities to use a variety of tools, such as rollers, cutters in play-dough and making marks with their hands in paint activities.
+This contributes to them developing their early writing skills.
+If staff identify that children are falling behind in their development, they put effective measures in place to encourage further development.
+Staff hold discussions with parents and plan activities around children's interests.
+For example, if children are behind in writing skills and are interested in cars, the staff provide more opportunities for them to develop their mark making skills, such as wheeling the cars through paint to make patterns.
+Where staff identify they may need further help in supporting children, they are effective in referring to the local authority inclusion team, who provide them additional ideas using the Every Child A Talker monitoring tool.
 Staff constantly talk to and converse with the babies and children in their activities.
-They positively engage and encourage them to express their feelings, such as smiling and laughing with delight, when they experience the different textures of the wet sand and recognising themselves in mirrors.
+They positively engage and encourage them to verbally express their feelings, such as smiling and laughing with delight, when they experience different textures and as they produce their own pictures, made using glue and paper shapes.